Methylorubrum extorquens

+Nomenclature

+As described on the Methylobacterium page, M. extorquens and all other Methylorubrum have been reclassified as Methylobacterium.
+This reclassification was based upon phylogenomics, gene content, synteny, and lack of distinguishing phenotypes.

 Genetic structure

-After isolation from soil, M. extorquens was found to have a single chromosome measuring 5.71-Mb.
+After isolation from soil, M. extorquens TK 001 was found to have a single chromosome measuring 5.71-Mb.
 The bacterium itself contains 70 genes over eight regions of the chromosome that are used for its metabolism of methanol.

-Within a section of the chromosome, of M. extorquens AM1 are two xoxF genes that enable it to grow in methanol.
+M. extorquens AM1 contains two xoxF genes that enable it to grow on methanol with lanthanides as a cofactor.
+On the other hand, the mxa gene cluster encodes the classical calcium-dependent methanol dehydrogenase.

 M. extorquens AM1 genome encodes a 47.5 kb gene of unknown function.
 This gene encodes an over 15,000 residue-long polypeptide along with three unique compounds that are not expressed.
-The microbe uses the mxa gene as a way to dehydrogenate methanol and use it as an energy source.

 Chemical use

 Methylorubrum extorquens uses primarily C_{1} and C_{2} compounds to grow.
 Utilizing compounds with few carbon-carbon bonds allows the bacterium to successfully grow in environments with methanol, such as on the surface of leaves whose stomata emit methanol.
 The ability to use methanol as both a carbon and energy source was show to be advantageous when colonizing Medicago truncatula.

 H_{4}MPT-dependent formaldehyde oxidation was first isolated in M. extroquens AM1 and has been used to define if an organism is utilizing methylotrophic metabolism.